Florian-Celibashi/Buddybot-2.0/README.md

 - OPENAI_MODEL: model name (fallbacks handled automatically)
 - LOG_PATH: path to Minecraft server log (defaults to mc-server/logs/latest.log)

-**Purpose**
+**Purpose:**
 Combine real-time Minecraft events (log parsing, chat commands, combat triggers) With LLM-powered responses and decision-making all while remaining modular and easy to extend

 ## 🏗 Architecture Overview
-Startup & Lifecycle – npm start → node index.js → start() in src/main.js.
+- Startup & Lifecycle: npm start → node index.js → start() in src/main.js.
 A log watcher tails mc-server/logs/latest.log
 and spawns/despawns the Mineflayer bot when players type !spawn / !despawn, so the bot only runs on demand.
-Command Handling – Chat lines go through createChatHandler, which runs handleCommand (!follow, !assist, !friendlyfire, !despawn), checks mentions (@botname / @bb), and enforces per-user cooldowns.
+- Command Handling: Chat lines go through createChatHandler, which runs handleCommand (!follow, !assist, !friendlyfire, !despawn), checks mentions (@botname / @bb), and enforces per-user cooldowns.
 Follow uses GoalFollow, assist wires in combat/self-defense, and friendly-fire toggles a boolean that changes how the bot reacts to player hits.
-LLM Integration – On a valid mention, the handler logs the message in memory.js, builds a prompt (system prompt + history + latest user line), and calls the OpenAI Responses API with model fallbacks.
+- LLM Integration: On a valid mention, the handler logs the message in memory.js, builds a prompt (system prompt + history + latest user line), and calls the OpenAI Responses API with model fallbacks.
 Replies are trimmed to MAX_CHAT_LEN and sent back via safeChat, keeping conversation history for context.

 ---